Logger

 }

-Additionally, the logging component defines a default logger handle retrieval interface GetLogger().
-As long as there’s a GetLogger() method in the current context, more concise logging macros can be used, implicitly taking the result of GetLogger() as the logger handle and omitting the explicit passing of the logger handle.
+In addition, the logging component defines a default logger-handle acquisition interface GetLogger().
+As long as the current context contains a GetLogger() method, you can use some more concise logging macros that implicitly use the result returned by GetLogger() as the logger handle, omitting the step of explicitly passing the logger handle.
 Example:

 #include "util/log_util.h"